google/google-analytics-utilities/README.md

 ### Account Summaries

+1. Navigate to the “UA Account Summaries” sheet.
-Go to Google Analytics Utilities > Universal Analytics and click on List Account Summaries.
-The script will identify all of the Google Analytics accounts your email has access to and list a flattened table of accounts, properties, and views in the “UA Account Summaries” sheet.
-This sheet can then be used to select specific accounts, properties, or views for other functions, like listing custom dimensions or view settings.
+2. Click on Google Analytics Utilities > Universal Analytics > List Account Summaries.
+3. The script will identify all of the Google Analytics accounts your email has access to and list a flattened table of accounts, properties, and views in the “UA Account Summaries” sheet.
+    *   This sheet can then be used to select specific accounts, properties, or views for other functions, like listing custom dimensions or view settings.

 ### View Details